ivan-hc/AppMan/README.md

 Finally the updates: for me they never worked except with AppimageUpdate.
 But I'm probably doing something wrong.

 Practically AppImaged contrasts with my idea of order.
 I believe that a centralized repository from which installing software and manage updates is the best choice for each system: installing/removing/updating programs, cleaning up obsolete files, creating launchers with icons using the original files and getting basic information from each installed application, one by one in order into a specific folder, without extension like a normal executable binary file.
 I'm not talking about APT or Pacman.
-AppImages and other standalone programs managed by AppMan are totally free and independent from the other programs, they just need a system on wich be used.
+AppImages and other standalone programs managed by AppMan are totally independent from the other programs, they just need a system on wich be used.

 But also, [AppImage](https://appimage.org/) is also a standalone package format, the best choice if you are looking for an alternative packaging format to use on multiple GNU/Linux distributions, and as such it deserves a home, like Snap and Flatpak.